IMP XXXXII COS XVII P P (type I, B) (441 / 450)

 Another copy with a rounder shield, sold the 28/09/2021 by Ira & Larry Goldberg Coins & Collectibles, Auction 123, lot 1382, link to the sale: https://www.acsearch.info/search.html?id=8563800, link to their website: https://goldbergcoins.com/.

-Type I: with mark CONOB and the reverse legend usually ending before the shield with a square throne, the right leg as a triangular protuberance, stiff drapery and vertical scepter.
-This corresponds to type III of RIC X. Var A is the same as RIC X: shield smaller and round.
+Type I: with mark CONOB or COMOB (CONOB here) and the reverse legend usually ending before the shield.
+No punctuation on legend on either side.
+A square throne, the right leg as a triangular protuberance, stiff drapery and vertical scepter.
+This corresponds to type III of RIC X. Var B is the same as RIC X: smaller and rounder shield.

 See AYC #21, RIC 323: https://www.all-your-coins.com/en/archives-anciennes/romaines-imperiales/imp-xxxxii-cos-xvii-p-p-type-i-a-441-450, for the commentary explaining the entire coinage.